John Alden (politician)

 John Clifton Alden (December 15, 1942 – June 6, 1990) was a Republican member of the Pennsylvania House of Representatives.

+Formative years

+Alden was born in Darby, Pennsylvania on December 15, 1942.

+Career

+Alden served as a Republican member of the Pennsylvania House of Representatives from January 2, 1979 to November 30, 1982.
 He was born in Darby, Pennsylvania.

+Family

-In May 1982, one of Alden's three daughters, 14-year-old Denise, was found fatally shot in his law office, later ruled a suicide.
+In May 1982, one of Alden's three daughters, fourteen-year-old Denise, was found fatally shot in his law office; her death was later ruled a suicide.
 Her death was ultimately ruled accidental.
 He did not seek re-election to the House that year, and was succeeded by fellow Republican Bob Flick.

+Later life and death

-Alden moved to San Diego, California. where he began many small businesses.
-He never returned to public service prior to his death from colon cancer.
+Alden moved to San Diego, California, where he began many small businesses.
+He never returned to public service prior to his death from colon cancer on June 6, 1990.
 He was survived by two daughters: Jennifer (1973) and Jaclyn (1979–2009).